pschiffmann/zone_di.dart/README.md

 # Scope

-Scope provides dependency injection for Dart applications allowing you to inject values into a scope and then access from any method called within that scope.
+Scope provides dependency injection (DI) for Dart applications allowing you to inject values into a scope and then 'use' those dependencies from any method (or constructor) called within that scope.

 Scope is not a replacement for the likes of Provider.
-Provider does dependency injection for your BuildContext whilst Scope provides di for your call stack.
+Provider does dependency injection for your BuildContext whilst Scope provides DI for your call stack.

 For Java developers Scope provides similar functionality to a thread local variables